-A town in New Jersey, Hamilton, has an estimated population of 92,297 based on a 2020 census.
-It can be found in Mercer County, east of the city of Trenton.
+Hamilton has an estimated population of 92,297 based on a 2020 census and is located in Mercer County, east of the city of Trenton.

 With it being along the northeast coast, it is known for its temperatures being more on the colder side, usually staying below 50 degrees.

-This article will give you an overview of the 8 things to add to your bucket list when you go to Hamilton, New Jersey.
+This article will give you an overview of the best top 20 things to do in Hamilton, New Jersey when you go visit.

-The garden even tries to outdo itself on Mothers Day, when it holds a special event.
+The garden even tries to outdo itself on Mother’s Day, when it holds a special event.
 Putting on a display of more than 250,000 flower bulbs and adding them along various walkways, bridges, and fountains.
-It’s a moment that you and your mother, or just simply your family, can share, and take pictures and have them live on forever.

 During the Fourth of July, they host a fireworks show, so it may be a good idea to go around this time to enjoy this experience.